NewEnglandTravelPlanner.com Logo Massachusetts Guide

 North Shore

-Historic Salem, Marblehead, Gloucester, Rockport, Essex, Ipswich and Cape Ann are prime getaway areas for Bostonians and their friends in the know.
+Historic Salem, Marblehead, Gloucester, Rockport, Essex, Ipswich and Cape Ann are prime getaway areas for Bostonians and their friends for walks, beaches, lobsters and clams, and shopping (especially antiques).
 More...

 South Shore